FabienGreard/cnys/README.md

 You can easily add your own config by editing `package.json`

 It also has a built-in coverage with `npm run coverage`

+### listeners

+You may want to look at [chokidar](https://github.com/paulmillr/chokidar), to see what kind of events you could start watching, by default cnys use all events.

 ## Credits